Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Temperament: Peaceful

 Why they’re perfect for beginners: Corydoras are peaceful, social bottom-dwellers that help keep your tank clean by eating leftover food.
-They’re cute, active, and entertaining to watch.
+They’re also just genuinely entertaining to watch — they interact with each other in ways most fish don’t.
+I’m apparently the type who anthropomorphizes corydoras immediately, and they work for me in every tank I’ve set up.

 Care Tips:

-• Keep in groups of 4-6 minimum (they’re social)
+• Keep in groups of 4-6 minimum — they’re social and stressed when alone

 • Peaceful with ALL community fish